grafeas/kritis/pkg/attestlib/tutorial.md

+# Attestation Library Tutorial

-# Signing
+## Signing

+The Signer generates Attestations using a private key.
+Before creating any Attestations, you must first create a Signer initialized with a private key.
+Then you can pass the Signer a payload, which the Signer signs and returns in an Attestation.

 1. Create a Signer.

    Create a Signer by calling the appropriate `NewSigner` constructor based on the type of Attestation you wish to create.
 For example, if you want to create PGP Attestations, call `NewPgpSigner`.

    ### PGP
-   For PGP, the signer is constructed by passing in an ASCII-armored PGP private key:
+   For PGP, the signer is constructed by passing in an ASCII-armored PGP private key.
+If the private key is passphrase-encrypted, the passphrase should be passed through the `passphrase` argument.
+Otherwise, `passphrase` should be an empty string.
    ```
    privateKey := `-----BEGIN PGP PRIVATE KEY BLOCK-----
    ...
    `
+   passphrase := "some-passphrase"
-   signer, err := NewPgpSigner([]byte(privateKey))
+   signer, err := NewPgpSigner([]byte(privateKey), passphrase)
    ```

    ### Raw PKIX / JWT
-   For PKIX and JWT, the signer is constructed by passing in the ASCII-armored private key and its SignatureAlgorithm, as well as the ID of the corresponding public key (see [list of supported SignatureAlgorithms](https://github.com/grafeas/kritis/blob/master/pkg/attestlib/signature_algorithm.go#L24)):
+   For PKIX and JWT, the signer is constructed by passing in the ASCII-armored private key and its SignatureAlgorithm (see [list of supported SignatureAlgorithms](https://github.com/grafeas/kritis/blob/master/pkg/attestlib/signature_algorithm.go#L24)), as well as the ID of the corresponding public key:

    #### PKIX
    ```